 Absolutely!
 As long as you’re both eligible, you can apply together.
 If you are both accepted, we can place you together.
 You may be at different schools, but you’d be placed in the same city and can live together.
 Couples are given a two-bedroom apartment to themselves.

 What type of visa will I be working on?

-All teachers will arrive on a 30 day single entry work (Z) visa.
-Upon arrival in China, staff will continue the application process and apply for your ‘Temporary Residence Permit’.
+All teachers will arrive on a 30 day, single-entry work (Z) visa.
+Upon arrival in China, staff will continue the application process and apply for your ‘Residence Permit’.
 The school will process the necessary visa paperwork, but it will be up to you to apply for your visa through your nearest Chinese Embassy or Consulate.
-The school will pay for all fees associated with the visa.
-However, new hires will be responsible for their own ‘Physical Examination Record’, which is approximately 640 RMB.
-This will happen upon arrival in Shenyang.
+We’ll assist you with this process.

 How and when will I be paid?